#RivetedRevealsWeek is here!

 From the New York Times bestselling author of Love & Gelato comes a Mamma Mia–inspired tale about a teen girl finding romance while trying to connect with her absent father in beautiful Santorini, Greece.

 But when she arrives to gorgeous Santorini, things are a little…awkward.
 There are so many questions, so many emotions that flood to the surface after seeing her father for the first time in years.
-And yet Evie doesn’t want their past to get in the way of a possible reconciliation.
+And yet Liv doesn’t want their past to get in the way of a possible reconciliation.
 She also definitely doesn’t want Theo—her father’s charismatic so-called “protégé”—to witness her struggle.

 And that means diving into all that Santorini has to offer—the beautiful sunsets, the turquoise water, the hidden caves, and the delicious cuisine.
 But not everything on the Greek island is as perfect as it seems.
-Because as Evie slowly begins to discover, her father may not have invited her to Greece for Atlantis, but for something much more important.
+Because as Liv slowly begins to discover, her father may not have invited her to Greece for Atlantis, but for something much more important.

 Don’t Ask Me Where I’m From by Jennifer De Leon